EvansDaniel/E-Art/README.md

 - Note that the site is currently down because we are migrating the database to a new server

 # E-Art
-Go to: http://hive.sewanee.edu/evansdb0/eArt/ to view the current version of the site

 The site was built by Daniel Evans, implementing all of the PHP and MySQL procedures, and Blaise Iradukunda, implementing all of the HTML, CSS, and JavaScript/JQuery functionality.
 We are students at University of the South in Sewanee, TN.
 You can find Blaise's github account here https://github.com/Blezzoh

 We believe that college artists deserve more recognition for their work, and since most artists aren't computer science nerds too,